-Letting users customize various aspects of their products has progressively become a more and more common practice.
-Consumers today often get to choose a multitude of product traits, such as colour, size, texture and under the hood-specs.
+Letting users customize various aspects of their products has progressively become a more common practice.
+Consumers today often get to choose a multitude of product traits, such as colour, size, texture and tech-specs.
 There are several reasons for why companies and designers are allowing consumers to have an increased say in how their products should be.

 One reason is the belief that it is possible to create a more personal connection with the product if it feels somewhat unique to you.
 In this case we are most often talking about purely cosmetic changes that don’t affect the functionality of the product.

 Another big reason for allowing customization is that it allows the same basic product to cater to users who demand different things.
-A common example of this would be software that comes with an “advanced mode” with more functionality that most users will never need, but power-users will appreciate.
+An example of this would be software that comes with an “advanced mode” with more functionality that most users will never need, but power-users will appreciate.

 When Customizability Becomes a Problem

-Despite all of the great things about customization there are some serious problem that can appear if implemented incorrectly.
+Despite all of the great things about customization there are some problems that can appear if implemented incorrectly.

 1. Impeding Usability